ethereum/ethereum-org/views/content/dao.md

             return voteID;
         }

+        /**
+         * Finish vote
+         *
+         * Count the votes proposal #`proposalNumber` and execute it if approved *
+         * @param proposalNumber proposal number
-        function executeProposal(uint proposalNumber, bytes transactionBytecode) {
+         * @param transactionBytecode optional: if the transaction contained a bytecode, you need to send it */ function executeProposal(uint proposalNumber, bytes transactionBytecode) {
             Proposal storage p = proposals[proposalNumber];

-            /* Check if the proposal can be executed */ require (now > p.votingDeadline  /* has the voting deadline arrived? */ &&  !p.executed        /* has it been already executed? */
+            require(now > p.votingDeadline                                             // If it is past the voting deadline
+                && !p.executed                                                          // and it has not already been executed
-                &&  p.proposalHash == sha3(p.recipient, p.amount, transactionBytecode)); /* Does the transaction code match the proposal? */
+                && p.proposalHash == sha3(p.recipient, p.amount, transactionBytecode)); // and the supplied code matches the proposal...

-            /* tally the votes */
+            // ...then tally the results
             uint quorum = 0;
             uint yea = 0;
             uint nay = 0;